HopeSource provides a wide variety of services including:

 Where is the shelter located?

 Due to the safety and privacy of the emergency shelter participants, the shelter location is not revealed until approval into the program.
-The shelter is within Ellensburg City Limits, and the other shelter is within Cle Elum city limits.
+The shelter is within Ellensburg City Limits.
 Every household in the shelter has their own unit with no shared living area.

 What are the expectations of shelter program participants?